authelia/authelia/docs/content/integration/proxies/caddy.md

 #### Removing the Authelia Session Header

 Some users may wish to prevent the Authelia session cookie from reaching the backend.
 It's theoretically possible to remove that value from the Cookie header.
-While this is untested it's likely the following example which includes a [header_up] directive will remove that value from the Cookie header provided the configured name for the cookie is `authelia_session`:
+While this is untested, it's likely the following example, which includes a [header_up] directive will remove that value from the Cookie header provided the configured name for the cookie is `authelia_session`: